jorgecarleitao/pyglet-gui/docs/manager.rst

     .. attribute:: controllers

         The list of controllers assigned to him.
-Exposed by a read-only property.
+Exposed as a read-only property.

     .. method:: add_controller